 Share your film-inspired photos on social media for feedback and engagement.

-How do we further customize the film effect for unique results?
+How do we further customize the film effect for unique resources?
+You can fine-tune specific colors using the H to achieve exceptional results with the film effects panel.

 Experiment with different tone curve adjustments and combine presets or adjustments for a custom look.